gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/README.md

 ### Step 8: Deploy the SignalR .NET Core Azure Function

-1. Open a terminal windows in Visual Studio.
-From main menu, select View -> Terminal
+1. Open a terminal window in Visual Studio.
+From the main menu, select View -> Terminal
 2. Deploy the Azure Function

 ```bash